-What’s in this week’s mystery box?
+What’s in this week’s Mystery Box?

-(Week of October 19th)
+(Week of August 8th)

-- Piennolo Tomatoes
+- Cherry Tomatoes

 **Disclaimer to the vegetable list**: This list is approximate.
 When we run short of an item, we substitute with something else similar or extra of another item.
 Andy will make sure it will be a good value.
 In the meantime, we appreciate your patience and a sense of adventure with these boxes.
 Enjoy!